peller03/Arkhe_Pacis_Store_sql/README.md

 ### SQL File Reference (IMPORTANT)

-#### All SQL queries used in this project—data cleaning, EDA, and business analysis—are stored in:
+#### All SQL queries used in this project data cleaning, EDA, and business analysis are stored in:

  [`SQL_capston.sql`](SQL_capston.sql)